r0b0t3d/react-native-simple-native-geofencing/README.md

 In Android this implementation uses Headless JS, which allows you to run javascript code in the background (see [Headless JS Docs](https://facebook.github.io/react-native/docs/headless-js-android)).

-Therefore, you have to define a task as an asynchronous function with the name `leftMonitoringBorderWithDuration`
+Therefore, you have to define a task as an asynchronous function with the name `monitorGeofence`
 ```javascript
 import React from 'react';
 import RNSimpleNativeGeofencing from "react-native-simple-native-geofencing";